zoma00/WooCommerce-Google-Looker-Studio-Integration/README.md

 -
 -  Description

-The WooCommerce Data Viewer is a powerful Google Apps Script application that seamlessly integrates with your WooCommerce store, enabling you to fetch product and order data directly into Google Sheets.
-To get started, you'll need to integrate WooCommerce v3 with your WordPress site, then configure the connection to Google Apps Script for data retrieval.
-Once the data is imported into Google Sheets, you can leverage Looker Studio to create insightful demo analytics and visualize your e-commerce performance in real time.
+The WooCommerce Data Fetcher is a powerful API-based WordPress plugin that enables you to fetch data from your WooCommerce store and integrate it with Google Cloud Private Cloud for secure storage.
+The plugin uses the WooCommerce REST API v3 to retrieve data, such as product, order, and customer information, from your WordPress site.
+Once the data is fetched, it can be visualised in Google Sheets using Google Apps Script.
+Finally, you can connect your data to Looker Studio for creating real-time analytics, reports, and dashboards.
 ## Features

 - Fetch and Display Product and Order Data: Easily retrieve detailed product and order information from your WooCommerce store.